Breens-Mbaka/JetpackCompose-LiveScoreApp-MVVM/README.md

 An Android App that fetches live and upcoming matches from the ElenaSport API

 ## Prerequisite Before Running This App
-Please sign up to [Elena API](https://elenasport.io/) and create an access token then navigate to `Constants.kt` and put it in the variable;
+Please sign up to [Elena API](https://elenasport.io/) and create an access token then navigate to `util/Constants.kt` and put it in the variable;
 ``
 const val ACCESS_TOKEN = "Bearer [PUT ACCESS TOKEN HERE]"